nixme/jazz_hands/README.md

 * [**Pry Stack Explorer**][pry-stack_explorer] to navigate the call stack and frames.
 * [**Coolline**][coolline] and [**Coderay**][coderay] for syntax highlighting as
   you type. _Optional.
-Ruby 1.9.3 only_
+MRI 1.9.3 only_

 ## Usage